mlswg/mls-combiner/draft-ietf-mls-combiner.md

           CipherSuite pq_cipher_suite;
           uint64 t_epoch;
           uint64 pq_epoch;
-      } HPQMLSInfo
+      } APQInfo
 ~~~

 ## Extension updates and validation

-As mentioned in {{welcome-message-validation}}, clients MUST validate that the information in the HPQMLSInfo extensions of both T and PQ group match.
+As mentioned in {{welcome-message-validation}}, clients MUST validate that the information in the APQInfo extensions of both T and PQ group match.
 As the HPQMLSInfo contains the epoch of both groups it MUST be updated in both groups when doing a FULL commit.
 Consequently, when doing a FULL commit in both commits MUST contain an AppDataUpdate proposal with `op` set to `update`.
 The `update` payload MUST update the epochs to the new epochs of both groups (note that the epoch of the T group may increment by more than one if one or more T only commits have been performed in the meantime).

 ~~~
 enum {